DimasAdiPtama/ScannerKKP_MAC/README.md

     Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin) folder is the appropriate location.

+### Services

+Complete the Firebase data in the Google service file

 ### Build and Run Desktop (JVM) Application

 To build and run the development version of the desktop app, use the run configuration from the run widget